-White Ribbon: 3rd Place, awarded to those entries that meet or are slightly below the average standard
+White Ribbon: 3rd Place, awarded to those entries that meet or are slightly below the average standard established for that class.

 Pink Ribbon: 4th Place, awarded to those entries that do not meet average standard.

 Special Awards

 Merrit Award, Orange Ribbon: Given at the discretion of the judge to entries they feel stand out from the rest of the class.